BeeChains/innerinetcompany/README.md

-# innerinetcompany/ | a Handshake TLD
+# What is a Handshake Domain in 2021?
 Inner I Net Company